-Acacia siculiformis is known as the Dagger Wattle and is an upright shrub reaching a height of two metres.
+Acacia siculiformis is known as the Dagger Wattle and is an upright shrub reaching a height of 2 metres with a spreead to about 2 metres.

 The common name is apt as the phyllodes are dagger-shaped and come equipped with a sharp point.
 They are about 30 millimetres long by 2 millimetres wide, rigid with a small gland near the centre of phyllode.

-Individual globular flower heads are held in the axil of each phyllode.
-Blooms are mid yellow and appear in spring and early summer.
+Globular flower heads, consisting of very small staminate flowers, are produced singularly in the axil of each phyllode, with up to 7 mm diametre and up to 45 flowers per head.
+Blooms are mid-yellow and appear in spring and early summer.

 The type specimen appears to have been collected at Rocky Hill near Lake George, ACT in 1842 by Alan Cunningham.

 Most wattles will die in a fire and regenerate from seed.
 Some species exhibit suckering from basal parts and roots.